23 of the Best Types of Orchids to Grow as Houseplants

 Bulbophyllum is a very large genus, containing over 2,000 species of orchids that are native to tropical and subtropical areas in Asia, Oceania, Africa, and the Americas.

 Though some are lithophytes, most Bulbophyllum species are epiphytes.
-They have pseudobulbs for storing water, and their slightly cupped leaves can be thin, leathery, or fleshy.
+They have pseudobulbs for storing water, and their slightly cupped leaves may be thin, leathery, or fleshy.

 A horizontal image of pink Bulbophyllum Elizabeth Ann orchid flowers spilling over the side of a pot set outdoors in light sunshine.